-As required since Multilateral Instrument 52-110 in 2004, the Audit Committee was composed of three independent directors (Stephen A. Jarislowsky, James Hewitt, and Alain Côté).
+The Audit Committee has four (4) independent directors: James Hewitt, Alain Côté, Marie-Hélène Nolet and Sarah Prichard.
 All Audit Committee members can read and understand financial statements that present a breadth and complexity of the issues that can be reasonably expected to be raised by the Corporation's financial statements.
-All the Audit Committee members have in depth experience and knowledge of the preparation and analysis of financial statements, an understanding of the accounting principals and internal controls and procedures used for financial reporting by the Corporation and an understanding of Audit Committee functions.
+All the Audit Committee members have in-depth experience and knowledge of the preparation and analysis of financial statements, an understanding of the accounting principles and internal controls and procedures used for financial reporting by the Corporation and an understanding of Audit Committee functions.
 The Audit Committee examines the financial statements quarterly and annual reports including the management discussion and analysis to provide assistance to the directors in fulfilling their responsibilities in connection with the supervision of the accounting and reporting practices of the Corporation, and the quality and integrity of the financial reports and public disclosure documents of the Corporation.
 The Audit Committee has direct and open communication with the directors and the independent auditors.
-A new version of Audit Committee Charter, which you can find at Appendix A, has been approved by the Audit Committee and by the Board of Directors on October 3, 2023, respectively October 4, 2023.

 The following is a summary of the education and experience of each member of the Audit Committee that is relevant to his performance or his responsibilities as a member of the Audit Committee: